-Clemency Administration provides executive clemency investigation information so that the Governor and Cabinet can consider whether or not to grant clemency.
+Clemency Administration provides investigation information to the Governor and Cabinet for consideration.

 Together with the Office of Executive Clemency, this department processes information regarding eligibility for restoration of civil or residence rights without a hearing when an offender exits the criminal justice system by expiring his commitment or completing his period of community supervision.